Did you know the number of email users is expected to reach 4.3 billion in three years? This is more than half of the population of the world!

 How to calculate your email response rate

-To calculate the email response rate, you should take the number of unique email responses, divide it by the number of successfully delivered letters, and multiply the received number by 100.
-In other words, it’s the percentage of those who once responded to your letter out of all people who received it in their inbox.
+To calculate the email response rate, you should take the number of unique email responses, divide it by the number of successfully delivered emails, and multiply the received number by 100.
+In other words, it’s the percentage of those who once responded to your email out of all people who received it in their inbox.

 Keep in mind that not all emails are delivered.
 Thus, while measuring the email response rate, don’t just use the number of all sent emails.
 Check whether they have been successfully delivered.